livewire/vue/README.md

 # Livewire VueJS Support Plugin

+If you are using VueJS AND Livewire on the same page, this plugin is required.

+Additionally, it allows you to use Vue components within your Livewire components.

 ## Installation
 ### CDN
 Include the CDN asset after `@livewireScripts` or  `<livewire:scripts>` in your app's HTML: